toyobayashi/emnapi-docs/src/guide/index.md

 All Node.js official test passed!
 The functionality could be guaranteed.

-The performance has not been tested enough, it should be within an acceptable range, use it at your own risk.
+After simple testing, the performance is almost the same as that of embind in common scenarios, it should be within an acceptable range.

+1.0 is comming soon, currently is not released, as the runtime API for internal implementation may need to be refactored and changed frequently, but this does not affect users to use Node-API's own stable API.

 You can also try to [make emnapi be better](https://github.com/toyobayashi/emnapi/pulls)!